 It doesn’t take a genius to see which tactic would be more effective.

 Related Blog: 5 Tips for Advanced Email Personalization

 3. Be concise and clear about what your email delivers.

 What is your email about?
 What are you offering?
-Are you notifying recipients about a new product launch, an event, a special offer?
+Are you notifying recipients about a new product launch, an event, a special discount offers or coupons?
 Your email subject lines will obviously vary in every situation.
 The key is to make it very clear what the email contains and leave no doubt what readers will find inside when they open it.

 Example: Imagine that you are offering a killer new eBook about the future of the SaaS industry as part of your content marketing efforts.
 You should say so clearly in your subject line.
 Don’t dance around the point, get right to it.

 Avoid trying to be overly creative and clever with a subject line like this:

 Instead, be very clear that you’re offering an eBook on the SaaS industry, with a subject line such as: